osu/Canada_Tech_Internships_2026/README.md

 ### Legend
  - 🔒 - Closed
+ - For SAP jobs or other jobs that dont allow active elements in the resume simply open your resume in google chrome etc. and print it as pdf

 | Company      | Role                                 | Location                                             | Term        | Application                                                                                                                                                             | Date Posted |
 |--------------|--------------------------------------|------------------------------------------------------|-------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|